 Make the ask.
 Get help.

 AKA point and pay!
 Keeping up with a renovation is very time consuming.

 You know your skills and limits the best.
-You’ll know when it’s time to raise a white flag and hire a subcontractor.
+You’ll know when it’s time to raise a white flag and hire a contractor.

 Also, don’t underestimate the power of leaving your reno site.

-Quick story: we happened to be invited to 4 weddings over the course of our 2019-2020 1st floor kitchen reno.
-We went to all of them.
+Quick story: we happened to be invited to 4 weddings over the course of our 2019-2020 open concept galley kitchen renovation.
+We went to every single wedding.
 Three out of four were out of town, taking a full weekend each.
 We knew it would slow down our project, but we didn’t mind.
 Here’s why: